tim-hub/TiminesSweeper-3D-/README.md

 ### How To Play

 ### Features be wanted
-1. add flag texture and when right click show the flag
+1. --add flag texture and when right click show the flag--
 1. rotate more smoothly
 2. space sube more white and can be destroyed by itself when click
 2. mines position randomly